-Table V-3 provides a summary of annual debt service due on the Outstanding Bonds and shows the forecasted coverage of annual debt service on the Outstanding Bonds upon delivery of, and resulting defeasances and refunding by, the 2017 Series 2 Bonds on December 21, 2017, based on the Department of Transportation's estimated total Program Income for fiscal years 2018 through 2027.
+Table V-3 provides a summary of annual debt service due on the Outstanding Bonds and shows the forecasted coverage of annual debt service on the Outstanding Bonds as of December 15, 2018, based on the Department of Transportation's estimated total Program Income for fiscal years 2019 through 2027.
 The estimated Program Income includes both Registration Fees and certain Other Registration-Related Fees for this period.
 See "REGISTRATION FEES; Estimated Future Registration Fees" and "OTHER REGISTRATION-RELATED FEES".
 There can be no assurance that the following estimates will be realized in the amounts shown.

 In addition, Table V-3 also provides the expected amortization of the Outstanding Notes and shows the forecasted coverage of annual debt service on both the Outstanding Bonds and the Outstanding Notes, with the latter reflecting the Subordinated Debt Service Fund Requirement for each respective series of Notes with interest calculated at an assumed interest rate of 5% per annum.
-While other tables in this Part V of the 2017 Annual Report do not, Table V-3 does reflect the issuance of the 2017 Series 2 Bonds and the resulting crossover refunding of a portion of Outstanding Bonds (Crossover Refunded Bonds) and refunding and defeasance of another portion of Outstanding Bonds (Defeased Refunded Bonds), as described in the Official Statement dated November 27, 2017 for the 2017 Series 2 Bonds.